apple/turicreate/userguide/style_transfer/export-coreml.md

 # Deployment to Core ML

-Style trasnfer models created in Turi Create can easily be deployed to Core ML into an iOS or macOS application.
+Style transfer models created in Turi Create can easily be deployed to Core ML into an iOS or macOS application.

 #### Export to Core ML {#coreml}